In Michigan, Methamphetamine charges should be treated seriously by defendants and attorneys.

 If you have been charged with a Methamphetamine drug crime in Grand Rapids, Ann Arbor, Detroit, Lansing, Oakland County, or throughout Michigan, you need to hire the best attorneys you can afford.
 Call us today.
 We may be able to help!

 People accused of Meth use, Meth possession, Meth manufacture, Meth creation, or Meth distribution are subjected to harsh treatment by law enforcement, prosecutors, and courts.
 Methamphetamine is a Schedule 2 drug, and if you are convicted of a Methamphetamine-related crime, you could go to prison for a long time.
-It is important that you have a Michigan Drug Attorney that is a knowledgeable, aggressive drug lawyer to represent you in your Methamphetamine case.
+It is important that you have a Michigan Methamphetamine Attorney that is a knowledgeable, aggressive drug lawyer to represent you in your Methamphetamine case.

 Methamphetamine is a drug that has grown in popularity in Michigan in recent years.
 It is also known as “Meth,” “Crystal Meth,” “Ice,” “Crank,” or “Chalk.”
 During World War II, soldiers used Methamphetamine recreationally.
 However, all use of Methamphetamine is illegal in Michigan without a valid prescription.

 Methamphetamine is highly addictive and very dangerous.
 Meth side-effects include: euphoria, alertness, energy, sociability, paranoia, anxiety, restlessness, convulsions, hallucinations, heart attack, and even death.
 Meth withdrawal can lead to excessive sleeping and depression.
 Users of Methamphetamine develop a tolerance to the drug and must continue to take higher and higher doses to achieve the same high.
 Meth users sometimes have what is referred to as “Meth Mouth,” meaning their mouths hold rotting teeth and gums.
 Meth use increases the risk of contracting sexually transmitted diseases.